Shubhankart101/DevTrack/docs/README.md

 ## Pipeline map

+The active pipeline-runs dashboard is [GitHub Actions → DevTrack](https://github.com/Shubhankart101/DevTrack/actions).
+Use it to inspect workflow runs, stages, and logs.
+The custom live tracker remains retired and is not an active entrypoint.

 - [Pull Request Tests](../.github/workflows/pull-request-tests.yml) runs Django checks and the complete test suite for pull requests targeting `main`.
 - [Extended Manual Tests](../.github/workflows/extended-tests.yml) runs on code-changing pushes, Saturdays at 12:00 PM IST, or manual dispatch.
 - [Build, Test, and Deploy](../.github/workflows/app-deploy.yml) is manual and compiles, checks, tests, and optionally deploys the app.